rm-rf42/ts-task-script-utils/spec.md

 '''
 ```

-`"Z"` can be used as token for capturing abbreviated timezones when using datetime_formats to prase the raw datetime string.
+`"Z"` can be used as token for capturing abbreviated timezones when using datetime_formats to parse the raw datetime string.
 Even in this case, for successful parsing, `DatetimeConfig.tz_dict` is required

 ```python
 >>> dt_formats_list = [